 However, Local Industrial Strategies will help to inform how existing funds such as the UK Shared Prosperity Fund and future place-based funds are allocated, along with a wide range of other local and national funding streams as set out across the Industrial Strategy.
 This may include the Strength in Places Fund, Transforming Cities Fund, Cultural Development Fund and others.

 Stakeholder engagement and consultation

 Collaboration is key.
-We are working with a wide range of partners, including corporates, universities, think tanks and economists, business representative organisations, the not-for-profit sector and local authority leaders to develop the evidence base and help shape our priorities.
+We have worked with a wide range of partners, including corporates, universities, think tanks and economists, business representative organisations, the not-for-profit sector, local authority leaders and central Government officials to develop the evidence base and help shape our priorities.

-This engagement process is ongoing and includes a series of roundtables on emerging place and sectoral emerging priorities, larger business forums, debates and regional workshops with neighbouring LEP areas, and countywide conferences.
+This engagement process is ongoing and has included a series of place-based and sector-focused roundtables, larger business forums, debates and regional workshops with neighbouring LEP areas, and countywide conferences.